jsteuver/Cloud-Computing-Midterm/WRITEUPS.md

 > Create a data store / database in Azure of your choise and load Transactions,
 > Households and Products from [a given link]...

-We chose to use a **MySQL** server hosted within Azure, primarily for its easy integration with the Django framework.
+We chose to use a **Microsoft SQL** server hosted within Azure, primarily for its easy integration with the Django framework.
 This was simply loaded as necessary, which is hopefully reflected across the site.